Derek Milman: Writing

 In late 2016 it was announced Derek's debut Young Adult novel, Scream All Night, would be published by Balzer + Bray, an imprint of HarperCollins.
 The novel was released on July 24, 2018.
 It is about a young man, legally emancipated from his eccentric family, who inherits their failing B-horror movie studio and must save the family legacy, even if that means facing the monsters—both on screen and off—that have haunted him since his escape.
 The novel received positive reviews, including a starred review in Publishers Weekly.

 Milman has said the novel was loosely inspired by Hammer Horror films, during the period of time they were filming at Bray Studios.
+The novel was also the subject, briefly, of a Hollywood bidding war.

 Milman's sophomore novel, Swipe Right For Murder, was published on August 6, 2019, by James Patterson's imprint at Little, Brown, with a foreword by James Patterson.
 The novel is about a gay teen, seventeen-year-old Aidan Jamison, who gets caught up in a case of mistaken identity after a hookup goes wrong.
 The novel received rave reviews, including a starred review from Booklist.

+In January 2023, it was announced that after a five-year hiatus, Milman's third novel, A Darker Mischief, would be published by Scholastic.